 What situation is your user facing now?
 What emotions might your user be feeling?
-Take subtle cues like body language and their choice of words and tone of voice into account.
+What can you observe in their subtle cues like body language?
+What can you observe in their choice of words and tone of voice?
 What is his/her frustrations, fears and anxieties?

-Empathy Map Template
+Empathy Map

+Think

-Think Feel
+Feel